ADILSHARMA2007/Smart-Track-Metro/README.md

 python run.py
 ```

-What the launcher does:
+What this launcher does:

-1. Verifies and repairs required Python packages from requirements.txt if needed
+1. Verifies and installs required packages from `requirements.txt` if needed
-2. Starts FastAPI server
+2. Starts the FastAPI server
 3. Opens your browser automatically
-4. If port 8000 is busy, selects the next free port
+4. Picks the next available port if `8000` is busy

-To stop the server, press Ctrl+C in the terminal where it is running.
+Stop the server anytime with `Ctrl+C`.

 ### Manual Start (Optional)